Hurricane health effects make lasting impact on public health.

 Even though the community impact of hurricanes may linger for years, caregivers who were on the front lines of Sandy said the disaster also gave patients an opportunity to discover their own resilience.
 “Many employees at the hospital lost everything, but they still came to work,” said Katrina Maneri, RN, assistant nursing director for psychiatry at the hospital.
 “The community pulled together to support one another, and the experience brought me closer to the community.”

 Freelance writer Heather Stringer contributed to the writing and research of this article.

 Courses Related to ‘Disaster Planning’

 60081: RNs Shelter Victims of Disaster

 (1 contact hr)

 Never in the history of the U.S. has disaster preparation and response been as vital as it is today.
 Disasters are frequently classified as manmade or from natural causes.
 In addition to the threat of manmade disasters — such as terrorist attacks — and natural disasters — such as fires, floods and earthquakes — the focus of disaster preparation has grown to include emerging infectious diseases, such as severe acute respiratory syndrome and avian influenza.
 This module will help nurses better understand the role of Red Cross nurses during major disasters and help nurses decide whether DHS nursing may be where they can best contribute their time and talents to help their fellow citizens.

 This module features an overview of disaster management in EDs, including the definition of the four stages of disaster management and the appropriate triage of patients.
-It also describes the unique considerations of disasters that involve a chemical, radiological, or biological agent.
-Preparation of ED personnel, such as EMTs and RNs, will enable them to respond to disasters and the patient populations affected by them more effectively.
+Preparation of ED personnel, such as RNs, EMTs, physicians, pharmacists, and technicians, will help them to respond to disasters and the patient populations affected by them more effectively.